From the Sector

 Here you will find links to useful guidance and information produced by organisations across the heritage sector in response to the current COVID-19 lockdown, as well as details of some of the funding and financial support available for those affected by the pandemic.

-The UK National Archives’ guidance on planning short-term changes to services
+The UK National Archives’ latest COVID-19 guidance

 The (UK) National Archives (TNA) has released a series of advocacy resources to convey the value of digital archives and the need to act now to preserve them.
 The new resources are part of TNA’s Plugged In Powered Up digital capacity building strategy.